 Even though only about half of the people who developed eczema as children continue to have symptoms as adults, those who do are more likely to experience dry, itchy rashes on their faces, necks, or around their eyes; they’re also more likely to develop bigger rashes over larger areas of skin.

 What causes eczema?

 Eczema is associated with a genetic variation that affects the skin’s ability to retain moisture.
 Many children with eczema have a family history of the disorder and/or a personal or family history of hay fever, asthma, or allergies.
 In some children, food allergies appear to trigger the condition.

 How can I manage my eczema?

 When eczema persists into adolescence, it’s much more likely to continue into adulthood.
 But even though adult eczema is considered a long-term skin disease that can’t be cured, it can be controlled with the right approach.

 Getting proper treatment and adhering to an anti-eczema skin care routine is often all it takes to reduce or eliminate symptoms, avoid infections, and prevent flare-ups.
 An effective eczema treatment aims to:

-Depending on the nature and severity of your condition, the team at Rapaport Dermatology of Beverly Hills may recommend oral antibiotics, topical anti-itch medication, anti-inflammatory injectable medications, or light therapy.
+Depending on the nature and severity of your condition, the Rapaport Dermatology of Beverly Hills team may recommend oral antibiotics, topical anti-itch medication, anti-inflammatory injectable medications, or light therapy.

 If you’re ready to get your eczema under control, call your nearest Rapaport Dermatology of Beverly Hills office or schedule an appointment online today.